jmthom31/fi-api-101/README.md

 curl.exe --location --request POST "http://localhost:5000/sample/api" --header "Content-Type: application/json" --data-binary "@test.json"
 ```

-You will recieve the request body and the correlation ID as a response.
+You will receive the request body and the correlation ID as a response.

 ## Testing the webhooks endpoint

-To test webhooks functionality, you can use the webhook trigger endpoint to simulate sending a simplified webhook to the webhooks reciever endpoint:
+To test webhooks functionality, you can use the webhook trigger endpoint to simulate sending a simplified webhook to the webhooks receiver endpoint:

 ```cmd
  curl.exe --location --request POST "http://localhost:5000/webhooktrigger/trigger" --header "Content-Type: application/json" --data-binary "@test.json"